Table of contents:

 Why Should We Teach Internet Safety to Elementary Students?

-For the time being, our children, in most cases, may not have the choice of classroom learning.
+For the time being our children may not have the choice of classroom learning.
 And, later in life, they may prefer an online learning environment as opposed to in-classroom learning.
 Those are probably their college years but for now, it is important to teach Internet safety to elementary students so they develop good habits for the future.

 Most younger kids do not get Internet-enabled phones until they are in their teens.
-Younger students have not been exposed to the dangers of world-wide-web use like teenagers have.
+Younger students have not been exposed to the dangers of worldwide-web use like teenagers have.
 Because of the increased need for distance learning these younger kids are being forced onto the Internet.
 Because of the learning curve at different ages, it is difficult to teach Internet safety to elementary students.
-There are things you need to know about internet safety for elementary students.
+There are things you need to know about internet safety for elementary students, including knowing the fun ways to teach internet safety.

 How to Teach Internet Safety to Elementary Students